David Sinclair Bremner was born 21 December 1950 at St Thomas Hospital in London.

 David’s was now auditing companies both nationally and internationally as Lead Auditor for the European Pressure Equipment Directive.

 David was asked to make a presentation in New Delhi, India.
 He managed to work things out to enable Sue to go across with him.
 It was like visiting another planet.
 Everything was alien; the smells, sounds, street life and culture.
 David also managed to arrange a trip to Agra to visit the Taj Mahal.
 Now who says engineers aren’t romantic?
 David sneaked out an engagement ring and proposed to Sue at this wonderful location—of course she said yes.
 David and Sue married in 2004.

 From 2004 to 2006 David and Sue spent their spare time building an aircraft in the garage (with three changes of door).
 Eventually G-IMNY—an Escapade microlight emerged from the garage towed on a special trailer designed by David (see below).

-He has been on the Board for the British Microlight Aircraft Association since 2006 and Vice-Chairman since 2007.
-He is also on the committee of the Royal Aero Club, as a result of which he and Sue received an invitation to a Buckingham Palace garden party in 2009.
+He was on the Board for the British Microlight Aircraft Association from 2006 and served as Vice-Chairman and Chairman.
+He was also on the committee of the Royal Aero Club, as a result of which he and Sue received an invitation to a Buckingham Palace garden party in 2009.

 The Midlands of England

 In 2010 David and Sue took the decision to move south to be nearer to Dinah and Ian.
 After much searching they found an ideal location; The Clock Tower which was part of Downton Hall near Ludlow.
 The Clock Tower itself is located in stables owned by Henry Daley who trains race horses.
 Although Downton Hall is not open to the public, David and Sue can take advantage of the lovely walks and life as part of this wonderful country estate.